 Cramer's 'Mad Money' Recap: Demystifying Wall Street

-NEW YORK (TheStreet) -- "Investing isn't easy, but it doesn't have to be mystifying," Jim Cramer told "Mad Money" viewers Friday.
-He dedicated the entire show to helping translate Wall Street gibberish into plain English for individual investors.
+NEW YORK (TheStreet) -- "Investing isn't easy, but it doesn't have to be mystifying," Jim Cramer told "Mad Money" viewers Thursday.
+He dedicated the entire show to translating Wall Street jargon into plain English for individual investors.

 Why are these distinctions important?
-Cramer said it's because they help determine how much a company will earn in a given environment.
-He said the hedge fund playbook was written on buying and selling these powerful trends.
+Because they help determine how much a company will earn in a given environment.
+Cramer said the hedge fund playbook was written on buying and selling these powerful trends.

-This is why the philosophy of buy and hold is silly, he said.
-Why would anyone want to hold onto a stock that's out of favor?
-During times of recession investors need to sell the cyclicals and buy into the secular names.
+This is why the philosophy of "buy and hold" is silly, said Cramer.
+Why would anyone want to hold a stock that's out of favor?
+During times of recession, said Cramer, investors need to sell the cyclicals and buy into the secular names.
 When the economy is recovering, it's time to sell the seculars and jump back into the high-growth cyclicals.

-An Important MetricCramer's next took on the different metrics used to value a stock.
-He explained that when you buy a stock, you're actually buying a small sliver of that company's earnings.
-By owning a stock, he said, you're betting those earnings, or the multiple the market is willing to pay for those earnings, is going up.
+An Important MetricCramer's next page in the Wall Street dictionary is all about the different metrics used to value a stock.
+He explained that when you buy a stock you're actually buying a small sliver of that company's earnings.
+By owning a stock, he said, you're betting that either those earnings, or the multiple the market is willing to pay for those earnings, is going up.

 Cramer said there's no magic to price earnings, or P/E, multiples.
 The price of stock is equal to its earnings times the multiple.
 That's it.
 Of course, both the earnings and the market's multiple on those earnings are always changing, but the formula remains the same.

-The market is always drawn to growth, said Cramer, and that's why faster-growing stocks often fetch higher multiples than slower-growing ones.
-To determine how fast a company can grow, investors need to dig for clues in its quarterly reports.
+The market is always drawn to growth, said Cramer.
+That's why faster-growing stocks often fetch higher multiples than slower-growing ones.
+To determine how fast a company can grow, Cramer said investors need to dig for clues in its quarterly reports.